Tropical Storm Fran (1984): Impacts

 Light winds were reported in Cape Verde; some weather stations recorded winds of 35 mph.
 As a result, wind damage was minimal.
 While passing southeast of Cape Verde, Fran dropped torrential rainfall on the islands, which caused significant flooding.
 The storm caused severe damage to at least 1,094 houses, which left at least 2,100 people homeless.
 On Santo Antão, São Nicolau, and Santiago, agriculture also suffered losses, totaling to $1.84 million (1984 USD).
 Fran also caused significant damage to roads, which still required repairs as late as January 1985.
 The hydraulic infrastructure on Santo Antão, Santiago, São Nicolau, São Vicente, Fogo, and Maio was destroyed and cost about $1 million (1984 USD) to repair.
 At least 29 people were killed, though some sources claim there were as many as 32 fatalities.
 Fran is thus the second deadliest tropical cyclone in the history of Cape Verde, behind only Hurricane Debbie in 1961, which caused 60 fatalities after a plane crashed due to weather associated with the storm.
 Overall, the storm caused at least $2.84 million (1984 USD) in damage.
 Although extensive impacts occurred due to flooding, rainfall generated by Fran refilled underground water reserves, improving agricultural aspects in Cape Verde, which had been suffering from a drought.
-Elsewhere, the storm caused no damage or fatalities.

 On October 10, 1984, the Government of Cape Verde appealed for international assistance.
 Emergency relief aid requested included: two-month supply of food for 1,124 families, 1,064 mattresses, 532 kerosene stoves, 2,128 sets of dinner ware, 2,128 mugs, 1,064 cooking pots and pans, 532 water buckets, 2,128 sheets, 1,064 blankets, 2,660 articles of clothing, and building materials for repair of the 1,094 houses.
 In January 1985, the government of Cape Verde announced that they had made significant progress with relief assistance.
 However, repairs to roads, infrastructure, and crops were still required.
 Five organizations contributed cash, including the National Solidarity Movement, the Cape Verde Red Cross, Chinese Red Cross, Oxfam Novib, and Oxfam of the United Kingdom; donations collectively totaled to $172,221 (1984 USD).
 France, Finland, the Soviet Union, and the United States supplied 4000 tons of cereals, $79,000 (1984 USD) to the Red Cross, $250,000 (1984 USD) for home repairs, 32 packages of medicines, and 17 packages of blankets.